Jump to:

 How long does a session last?

-An Auth0 session last one hour.
-Afterwards, the user will need to re-authenticate using Face ID.
+An Auth0 session lasts one hour.
+Afterwards, the user will need to re-authenticate using biometrics.
+Where biometrics are disabled, they will need to re-enter their username and password or OTP.

 When will Face ID be required again?